 Many, many moons ago, when I first got my very own apartment and set up telephone service in my name, I was assigned a phone number that obviously belonged to someone else before me.
 Yeah, it’s common for landline phone numbers to be assigned from one customer to another over time.
 But it was so obvious for me in this case because… in the just under 3 years that I lived in my own first apartment and was in possession of this phone number, I would keep getting calls for an “ABC Refrigeration.”
 And these were not the “Do you have Prince Albert in a can?” type of calls.
 These were actual adults who were looking for an actual ABC Refrigeration.
 When I politely told them they had the wrong number, they would respond with “Well, this the number they have in the phone book” or “Well, that’s the number on their label on the back of my freezer.”
 But they were always courteous and offered a “Well, thanks anyway” before ending the call.

-The real doozy in this story — and I swear this happened as well — came one evening when some lady, whom I’d guess was in her mid-to-late-50s or early 60s judging from her speaking voice, called me up and… well, here’s how the call went:
+The real doozy in this story — and I swear this happened as well — came one early vening when a lady, whom I’d guess was in her mid-to-late-50s or early 60s judging from her speaking voice, called me up and… well, here’s how the call went:

 Her: “Yes, is this ABC Refrigeration?”